-For me, my 2 main things to do today are: Preparing this blog and reading about blogging tags.
+For me, the 2 main things to do today are Preparing this blog and reading about blogging tags.

 I choose the activities as they lead towards my goal of becoming a successful blogger.
 Two things bloggers need to do is write good blogs and learn their craft.

-Although you are busy taking steps towards your goal each day is possible when you plan your day.
+Every day is a busy day, and taking steps towards your goal each day is possible when you plan your day.

 7 Simple ways to structure your day for productivity.